nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

 ### 2.0.2 (2025-09-09)

-- Added 'B3Dxda' as new Hyper 2000 deviceKey
+- Added 'B3Dxda' as new Hyper 2000 productKey
 - Removed parameter 'upTime' and 'pullTime' from 'setDeviceAutomationInOutLimit'
 - TEST: Use 'setDeviceAutomationInOutLimit' to let HUB1200/HUB2000 charge with connected ACE 1500